msd/userscripts/README.md

 Are you a frequent user of the private/incognito mode?

-Make sure you install these two scripts and you will never\* have them borther you again.
-SATISFACTION GUARANTEED
+Make sure you install these two scripts and they will never\* borther you again!

+SATISFACTION GUARANTEED!

 \* or until next Tuesday when they change their layout again